1971 Indonesian legislative election: Campaign methods

-Manipulation to ensure Golkar victory
+Manipulations

 Suharto's personal assistant and head of the Opsus Army intelligence organization, along with Home Affairs Minister Amir Machmud and internal security organization Kopkamtib were tasked with making sure Golkar won the election.
 In order to weaken possible rivals to Golkar, the government manipulated the top two parties from the 1955 election, the Indonesian National Party (PNI) and Parmusi (the successor to Masjumi following that party's banning in 1960) such that they lost credibility in the eyes of voters.
 Given that the party that had come fourth, the Indonesian Communist Party, had been banned in the aftermath of the 30 September Movement coup attempt in 1965, that left only the Nahdatul Ulama (NU) as a major rival.
 Kopkamtib head General Sumitro later said that without the intervention from ABRI, Golkar would have lost the election to the Muslim parties.

 Away from the political parties, civil servants were effectively obliged to vote Golkar and regional administrators were required to fulfill "quotas" of Golkar votes.
 The system of allocating seats was changed from that of the 1955 election to reduce the number of parties winning seats in the legislature.
 All seats were to be allocated in the regional electoral districts, rather than being divided up based on national results.

 The government also disqualified large numbers of candidates from the political parties.
 Hardest hit was the PNI, with 171 disqualifications leaving it with 506 candidates.
 Parsumi lost 141, and the NU lost 24 candidates.

 Results

 The results were officially announced on 7 August.
+Although the Golkar victory was expected, given its financial advantages and superior access to transport and communication, as well as the strong support from the army, the collapse of the PNI vote surprised many.
+An opinion poll in Java and Madura from December 1970 to March 1971 had predicted it would garner 24.7 percent of the vote, but it won just 7 percent.
 Golkar won 227 of the 251 directly elected seats in the DPR as well as all nine indirectly elected seats in Western New Guinea.
 Golkar was also awarded the remaining 100 seats according to the provisions of the 1969 Election Law, giving it 336, almost three quarters of the total.